-The comparison of mean climate for the 2.5ka period for inclusion of PMIP4 vegetation is shown in fig 2 for the mean surface air temperature and precipitation for the Annual, DJF and northern hemisphere monsoon (JJAS) seasons.
+315 The comparison of mean climate for the 2.5ka period for inclusion of PMIP4 vegetation is shown in fig 2 for the annual mean surface air temperature and precipitation for the northern hemisphere monsoon (JJAS) season.

 Fig 2.
-Mean surface air temperature for Annual, DJF and JJAS seasons (top row) and seasonal mean precipitation (3rd row from top) for the equilibrium runs with the PMIP4 vegetation for the 2.5k period and surface temperature difference (2nd row from top) as well as the seasonal precipitation differences
+Annual mean of surface air temperature (left) and monsoon (JJAS) season mean precipitation (right) for the equilibrium runs without (top row) and with (middle row) the PMIP4 vegetation for 2.5k period as simulated by GISS ModelE2.1.
+The difference of the two is shown at the bottom.

-(bottom row) for the 2.5k period as simulated by GISS ModelE2.1.
 We used a short initial notation for forcing to denote the difference (ORB+GHG+VEG = OGV and ORB+GHG= OG)

-GISS ModelE2.1 simulates a global a mean surface air temperature (SAT) of 14.4 °C, 12.8 °C and 15.7 °C for Annual, DJF and JJAS seasons respectively for the 2.5ka (ORB+GHG+VEG) simulation, which is 0.11 C (Annual), 0.11 °C (DJF) and 0.08 °C (JJAS) higher than the 2.5ka (ORB+GHG) simulation without including these vegetation changes.
-A strong increase in the surface air temperature of greater than 2°C is calculated over the northern hemisphere high latitude land regions, particularly in areas where land cover (tundra) is replaced by boreal forest, decreasing ground surface albedo during snowy winter months.
-A moderate rise of 0.5°C over Africa is also simulated, which coincides with the regions of vegetation changes as described in section 2.2.
-The regional pattern of difference in rainfall in the northern hemisphere monsoon season (JJAS) is observed mostly over the North African and Asian regions.
-This observed increase of 0.4 mm/day or greater over the North African and Southwest Asian monsoon regions indicates a northward movement of the ITCZ during the monsoon season that is consistent with expectations given the modified vegetation for this period and is in agreement with our current understanding of mid-Holocene rainfall regimes (Tierney et al., 2017; Tiwari et al, 2022).
-These results also acknowledge the sensitivity of hydroclimatic impacts due to volcanic eruption to the regional land cover and hydrology alteration (Singh et al., 2020).
+GISS ModelE2.1 simulates a global annual mean surface air temperature (SAT) of 14.4 °C for the 2.5ka (ORB+GHG+VEG) simulation, which is 0.11 C higher than the 2.5ka (ORB+GHG) simulation without the vegetation changes.
+A strong increase in the surface air temperature of the order of 2-3 °C is calculated over the northern hemisphere high latitude land regions, particularly in areas where land cover is replaced

-We also analyzed the zonal changes of longwave and shortwave radiation at the top of the atmosphere with our altered ground albedo, as shown in Fig 3.
-The vegetation-albedo feedback due to the inclusion of woody forest on higher latitudes and shrubs and steppes over northern Africa plays a crucial role in the additional monsoon season rainfall over the North African region.
-Greater vegetation cover for the Sahara and at higher latitudes in the Northern hemisphere alters the ground albedo by more than 10% regionally as well as altering the absorption of incoming solar radiations across the northern hemisphere higher latitudes (Fig 3).
-Consequently, it increases the pole-equator temperature gradient and pulls the ITCZ northwards as shown in Fig 2.
-It was thus concluded that the control climate generated using the PMIP4 vegetation scaled from the mid-Holocene to 2.5k period provides more precise and suitable control conditions to investigate the climatic impact of forcing perturbations due to volcanic eruptions.
-Vegetation boundary conditions implemented according to the PMIP4 sensitivity experiments with orbital and greenhouse gas forcing, helped to produce a precise equilibrium climate condition for this historically and climatically critical period 2.5ka years ago.
+- by boreal forest, decreasing ground albedo during snowy winter months, and a moderate rise of 0.5 °C over Africa, which coincides with the regions of vegetation changes as described in section 2.2.
+The regional pattern of difference in the northern hemisphere monsoon season (JJAS) is mostly over the North African and Asian regions.
+The observed increase of 0.4 mm/day or greater over the North African and Southwest Asian monsoon regions suggests a northward movement of the ITCZ during the monsoon season that is consistent with expectations given the modified vegetation for this period is consistent with - our current understanding of mid-Holocene rainfall regimes (Tierney et al., 2017).
+We also analyzed the zonal changes of longwave and shortwave radiation at the top of the atmosphere with ground albedo, as shown in Fig 3.
+The vegetation-albedo feedback due to the inclusion of woody forest on higher latitudes and shrubs and steppes over northern Africa plays a crucial role in the additional - 340 monsoon season rainfall over the North African region.
+Greater vegetation cover for the Sahara and at higher latitudes in the Northern hemisphere alters the ground albedo by more than 10% regionally as well as altering the absorption of incoming solar radiations across the northern hemisphere latitudes (Fig 3).
+Consequently, it raises the pole-equator temperature gradient and pulls the ITCZ northwards as shown in Fig 2.
+We concluded that the control climate generated using the PMIP4 vegetation scaled from the mid- - 345 Holocene to 2.5k period provides more precise and suitable control conditions to investigate the climatic impact of forcing perturbations due to volcanic eruptions.
+Vegetation boundary conditions according the PMIP4 sensitivity experiments with orbital and greenhouse gas forcing help in producing a precise equilibrium climate condition for this historically and climatically important period 2.5ka years ago.

-Fig 3.
-Annual zonal mean of ground albedo (A), longwave & shortwave radiation at the top of the atmosphere (ToA; B and C) for 2.5ka climates with ORB+GHG and ORB+GHG+VEG (red and green lines), respectively.
+350 Fig 3.
+Annual zonal mean of ground albedo (A), longwave & shortwave radiation at the top of the atmosphere (ToA; B and C) for 2.5ka climates with ORB+GHG and ORB+GHG+VEG (red and green line) respectively.
 The blue line shows the difference between them.
 The blue line in panel B & C is 10-fold (x10) to the original difference values in order to clearly show the difference on the same vertical axis.